Critics wary as China promises tighter fentanyl controls

 They also said their investigators found no new evidence China plans to prosecute companies feeding the criminal fentanyl supply chain.
 Chinese officials didn't respond to an email requesting comment.

+U.S. authorities say criminal organizations based in China have also emerged as major players in the money-laundering system that allows Mexican cartels to move drug profits around the world.

+In June, the White House said it was a sign of progress that Chinese officials agreed to arrest one individual in China as part of a multi-national crackdown on fentanyl money-laundering.

-Speaking on background because of the sensitivity of negotiations with China, a senior Biden Administration official told NPR the new fentanyl chemical regulations are significant because they "give us a hook to push them to do more."
+Speaking on background because of the sensitivity of negotiations with China, a senior Biden Administration official told NPR these latest fentanyl chemical regulations are significant because they "give us a hook to push them to do more."

 "We obviously think the PRC can do a lot more," the official said.
 "No single step is going to solve this problem, it’s a huge problem."